Cloud-CV/EvalAI/docs/source/approve_challenge.md

 Now, the challenge is ready to accept submissions from participants.

-If you have issues in hosting a challenge on forked version of EvalAI, please feel free to create an issue on our [Github Issues Page](https://github.com/Cloud-CV/EvalAI/issues/new).
+If you have issues in hosting a challenge on forked version of EvalAI, please feel free to create an issue on our [GitHub Issues Page](https://github.com/Cloud-CV/EvalAI/issues/new).